Whippet Diseases: Medical Specifics

 • Regular exercise: Moderate, regular exercise helps maintain heart health without overtaxing the heart.
 Intense physical exertion should be avoided.

-Whippet diseases: cardiac arrhythmias
+Whippet diseases: Cardiac arrhythmias

 Diagnostic options: